-"Ah! reason and calculation are often

-outdone by accident," returned the scout.
+"Ah! reason any calculation are often outdone by accident," returned the scout.
 "But as a story should always commence at the beginning, I will tell you the whole in order.
-After we parted, I placed the Commandant and the Sagamore in an old beaver lodge, where they are safer from the Hurons than they would be in the garrison of Edward; for your high nor-west Indians, not having as yet got the traders much among them, continue to venerate the beaver.
-After which, Uncas and I pushed for the other encampment, as was agreed; have you seen the lad ?"
+After we parted I placed the commandant and the Sagamore in an old beaver lodge, where they are safer from the Hurons than they would be in the garrison of Edward; for your high northwest Indians, not having as yet got the traders among them, continue to venerate the beaver.
+After which Uncas and I pushed for the other encampment, as was agreed; have you seen the lad?"

-"To my great grief!-he is captive, and condemned to die at the rising of the sun."
+"To my great grief!-he is captive, and condemned to

+die at the rising of the sun."

 "I had misgivings that such would be his fate," resumed the scout, in a less confident and joyous tone.
-But soon regaining his naturally firm voice, he continued- "His bad fortune is the true reason of my being here, for it would never do to abandon such a boy to the Hurons!
-A rare time the knaves would have of it, could they tie the 'bounding elk' and the 'longue carabine,' as they call me to the same stake!

-Though why they have given me such a name I never knew, there being as little likeness between the gifts of 'kill deer' and the performance of one of your real Canada carabynes, as there is between the natur of a pipe-stone and a flint !"
+But, soon regaining his naturally firm voice again, he continued,-"His bad fortune is the true reason of my being here, for it would never do to abandon such a boy to the Hurons.
+A rare time the knaves would have of it, could they tie 'The bounding Elk' and 'The long Carabine,' as they call me, to the same stake!
+Though why they have given me such a name I never knew, there being as little likeness between the gifts of 'Kill-deer' and the performance of one of your real Canada carabynes, as there is between the natur' of a pipe-stone and a flint!"

-"Keep to your tale," said the impatient Heyward; "we know not at what moment the Hurons may return."
+"Keep to your tale," said the impatient Heyward; "we

+know not at what moment the Hurons may return."

 "No fear of them.
-A conjuror must have his time like a straggling priest in the settlements.
-We are as safe from interruption, as a missionary would be at the beginning of a two hours discourse.
-Well, Uncas and I fell in with a return party of the varlets; the lad was much too forward for a scout; nay, for that matter, being of hot blood, he was not so much to blame; and after all, one of the Hurons proved a coward, and in fleeing led him into an ambushment !"
+A conjurer must have his time, like a straggling priest in the settlements.
+We are as safe from interruption as a missionary would be at the beginning of a two hours' discourse.
+Well, Uncas and I fell in with a return party of the varlets; the lad was much too forward for a scout; nay, for that matter, being of hot blood, he was not so much to blame; and, after all, one of the Hurons proved a coward, and in fleeing led him into an ambushment."

-"And dearly has he paid for the weakness!" exclaimed Duncan.
+"And dearly has he paid for the weakness!"

 The scout significantly passed his hand across his own throat, and nodded, as if he said, "I comprehend your meaning."
-After which, he continued, in a more audible, though scarcely more intelligible language-
+After which he continued, in a more audible though scarcely more intelligible language,-

-"After the loss of the boy.
-I turned upon the Hurons, as you may judge.
-There have been scrimmages atween one or two of their outlyers and myself; but that is neither here nor there.
+"After the loss of the boy I turned upon the Hurons, as you may judge.
+There have been skrimmages atween one or two of their outlyers and myself; but that is neither here nor there.
 So, after I had shot the imps, I got in pretty nigh to the lodges without further commotion.
-Then, what should luck do in my favour, but lead me to the very spot where one of the most famous conjunors of the tribe was dressing himself, as I well knew, for some great battle with Satan-though why should I call that luck, which it now seems was an especial ordering of Providence!
-So, a judgematical rap over the head stiffened the lying impostor for a time, and leaving him a bit of walnut for his supper, to prevent any uproar, and stringing him up atween two saplings, I made free with his finery, and took the part of a bear on myself, in order that the operations might proceed."
+Then what should luck do in my favor, but lead me to the very spot where one of the most famous conjurers of the tribe was dressing himself, as I well knew, for some great battle with Satan-though why should I call that luck, which it now seems was an especial ordering from Providence.
+So a judgmatical rap over the head stiffened the lying impostor for a time, and leaving him a bit of walnut for his supper, to prevent an uproar, and stringing him up atween two saplings, I made free with his finery, and took the part of the bear on myself, in order that the operations might proceed."

-"And admirably did you enact the cha-
+"And admirably did you enact the character; the animal

-racter ! the animal itself might have been shamed by the representation."
+itself might have been shamed by the representation."